wpgp/jollofR/README.md

  m_{ij} \sim Binomial(N_i, \pi_{ij})  &&  (1)
 }$$

 where $\lambda_i > 0$ is the mean and variance parameter of the Poisson count process for admnistrative unit $i$, and $\pi_{ij}$ is the proportion of individuals belonging to group j in *admin* i.
-Oftentimes, $N_i$ is known across all units and can be provided either through national population and housing census, Microcensus or estimated from statistical models.
+Oftentimes, $N_i$ is known across all units and can be provided either through national population and housing census, Microcensus or estimated from statistical models (e.g., Leasure et al.,2020; Boo et al., 2022; Darin et al., 2022; Nnanatu et al., 2024; Nnanatu et al., 2025a; Nnanatu et al., 2025b).
 However, in some settings, the demographic groups-structured population counts may only be partially observed through sample surveys, for example, with missing information across some units.
 Here, using information within the observed group-structured data $y = (y_1, y_2, ... , y_M)$, estimates of each group's proportion can be obtained through equation (2)

 $$\eqalign{
  y_{ij} \sim Binomial(y_i, p_{ij}) \\